BailinSong/docxdoclet_public/docxdoclet/README.md

 ## Source / Quelle

+The original project is here: https://github.com/cottonspace/docxdoclet

 Das Original findet man hier: https://github.com/cottonspace/docxdoclet

 ## Changes / Änderungen

+v2.0
++ Reads in a docx file ("template.docx" as default) and extracts the styles within the document.
++ Produces a docx documentation with the same style as in template.
+Adjust the template or take your companies standard docx template and add the key words
++ uses docx4j (Apache License 2.0) instead of POI now

+v1.0
 + Maven based build scripts.
 + Translated to english and locale to en-US.
 + Style changes to support Headings.